erikh/dnsbench/README.md

 Have you ever needed to troubleshoot a DNS server?
 Or maybe you want to do some benchmarking before trouble arises.
 DNSBench is a simple command-line tool that can help you with that.

+**NOTE:** this is a fork of [dnsbench](https://github.com/askmediagroup/dnsbench) updated to compile on go 1.16 as well as play nice(r) with go modules.
+It's maintained enough to work for me, but I will accept patches for it.

 ## Installation

 With [Go](https://golang.org/doc/install) installed: